mandolyte/mdtopdf/README.md

 ## Installation

-To install the package, run the usual `go get`:
+You can obtain the pre-built `md2pdf` for your OS and arch [here](https://github.com/mandolyte/mdtopdf/releases), alternatively, install golang and run `go get`:

 ```
 $ go get github.com/mandolyte/mdtopdf
 ```